 Both trainee solicitors and qualified solicitors are eligible to sit the assessments.
-Trainee solicitors can take the assessments during their training contract but they will not be able to obtain the qualification until they qualify as a solicitor.
+Trainee solicitors can take the assessments during their training contract as part of their Professional Skills Course but they will not be able to obtain the qualification until they qualify as a solicitor.

 Why choose Kaplan Altior's Higher Rights programme?